ultralytics/ultralytics/docs/yolov5/neural_magic.md

 DeepSparse Server runs on top of the popular FastAPI web framework and Uvicorn web server.
 With just a single CLI command, you can easily setup a model service endpoint with DeepSparse.
-The Server supports any Pipeline from DeepSparse, including object detection with YOLOv5, enabling you to send raw images to the endpoint and recieve the bounding boxes.
+The Server supports any Pipeline from DeepSparse, including object detection with YOLOv5, enabling you to send raw images to the endpoint and receive the bounding boxes.

 Spin up the Server with the pruned-quantized YOLOv5s: